-Status of nominations for the 2016/2017 cycle of the Memory of the World International Register
+Status of the 2016/2017 nomination cycle of the Memory of the World International Register

-In line with the nominations process of the Memory of the World (MoW) Programme, the UNESCO Secretariat set out to receive proposals for the 2016/2017 nomination cycle for possible inscription on the MoW International Register.
+In line with the nominations process of the Memory of the World (MoW) Programme, the UNESCO Secretariat called for proposals for the 2016/2017 nomination cycle for possible inscription on the MoW International Register.

 As per the MoW General Guidelines to Safeguard Documentary Heritage, the Secretariat recorded each nomination and confirmed receipt to the nominator.
 After this, the Secretariat spent time verifying contents and accompanying documentation, including, where necessary, entering into discussion regarding a number of proposals with respect to required documentation and compliance.